Loss of retirement income fund

 Contributions by the WSIB are accumulated and invested up to the earlier of the time the injured worker turns age 65, or dies.
 Depending upon the amount involved, accumulations are paid out in the form of lump sum payments or in monthly payments according to the payment schemes defined in O.Reg.
 562/99 under the Act or in O.Reg.
 715/94 under the WCA for pre-1998 injuries.
 The Voluntary Contributions are accumulated and paid in a similar manner.

 There are administrative practices in place that are reviewed on an ongoing basis to reduce investment volatility as workers approach age 65.
-When an injured worker attains 60 years of age, 20% of the LRI account balance maintained in respect of the injured worker is liquidated and invested in short-term money market instruments.
-Each year thereafter, a further 20% of the LRI account balance maintained in respect of the injured worker is liquidated and invested in short- term money market instruments.
-The aggregate portfolio is referred to as the “LRI 60-65 Cash”.
+When an injured worker attains 60 years of age, 20% of the LRI account balance maintained in respect of the injured worker is liquidated and invested in a separate portfolio consisting of short-term money market instruments.
+This separate portfolio is referred to as “LRI 60-65 Cash”.
+Each year thereafter, a further 20% of the LRI account balance maintained in respect of the injured worker is liquidated and invested in “LRI 60-65 Cash”.
 At age 65, the injured worker will receive the cash balance as a lump sum or that sum will be applied to the purchase of an annuity, all as determined in accordance with prescribed rules.

-As of the date of this SIPP, the average age of the worker on whose behalf funds are set aside by the WSIB is 55.
+As of the date of this SIPP, the average age of the worker on whose behalf funds are set aside by the WSIB is 54.

 3. Regulatory standards

 The Act provides that the Fund must be invested only in such investments as are authorized under the Pension Benefits Act (Ontario) (“Pension Benefits Act”) for the investment of money from pension funds and shall be invested in the same manner as is authorized for those pension funds.
-This includes the requirement to invest the assets of the Fund with the care, diligence and skill that a person of ordinary prudence would exercise in dealing with the property of another person and using all relevant knowledge and skill that the person possesses or, by reason of their profession, business or calling, ought to possess.
+This includes the requirement to invest the assets of the Fund with the care, diligence, and skill that a person of ordinary prudence would exercise in dealing with the property of another person and using all relevant knowledge and skill that the person possesses or, by reason of their profession, business or calling, ought to possess.

 Pursuant to Section 166 of the Act and the Memorandum of Understanding between the WSIB and the Minister of Labour, the WSIB is required to provide annually a statement of its investment policies and goals to the Minister of Labour, Immigration, Training and Skills Development and, to that end, shall annually provide a copy of this SIPP to the Minister.